 How is your research and clinical work helping to address racial disparities in health care?

-At UPMC Magee, we’re very cognizant of the fact that there are health disparities for African Americans and other racial groups here in Pittsburgh and throughout the country.
+At UPMC Magee, we’re very cognizant of the fact that there are health disparities for Black Americans and other racial groups here in Pittsburgh and throughout the country.
 From both a research perspective and in our role as clinical leaders, we’re committed to contributing to the conversation and to improving these circumstances.

 We’ve developed an innovative virtual program to monitor and manage postpartum hypertension.
 The program identifies women who are at risk and connects them to better health care through educational resources and risk assessment.
 We’re helping them to be informed and supporting their adherence to prenatal care.
 We’re also linking them to ongoing preventive care with the goal of minimizing the harm of hypertension across the course of their lives.
 While helping to improve health for all women postpartum, programs like this also help narrow disparity.